catenglaender/public-notes/ILIAS-development/2023/Complex-forms/Optional-sections-in-complex-forms.md

 It might seem obvious, but the best way to maintain a feeling of overview is to not have that many options in a form to begin with.

-"In any situation where completion is important (which is almost always), minimize the number of fields you use." [^3]
+"In any situation where completion is important (which is almost always), minimize the number of fields you use." [^designlabs_tricks]

-A project at ebay that removed many fields from the registration process to an optional after registration form proved to be very succesful: "The impact [...] was tremendous because a lot more people registered successfully and began to use eBay.
-And perhaps ironically, significantly more people answered the optional questions when they were asked after they registered!" [^3B]
+A project at ebay that removed many fields from the registration process to an optional after registration form proved to be very successful: "The impact  was tremendous because a lot more people registered successfully and began to use eBay.
+And perhaps ironically, significantly more people answered the optional questions when they were asked after they registered!" [^web-form-design_ebay]

 If there are fields that are barely used or are left over from abandoned or never finished concepts, they should either be brought to full functionality or be removed.
 Moving such fields to a hidden advanced or optional section only shifts the problem out of direct sight, but does not solve it.